-Moorpark City Library is pleased to offer Chromebook checkout service to patrons.
-Patrons are be able to access information resources, library printer, the Internet and other provided software.
+Moorpark City Library is pleased to offer a Chromebook checkout service to patrons.
+Patrons can access information resources, a library printer, the Internet, and other provided software.
 Chromebooks can be checked out at the circulation desk and are to be used inside the building only.

-- Patrons may use any personal device that uses a USB connection, including a keyboard, mouse and USB flash drives.
+- Patrons may use any personal device with a USB connection, including a keyboard, mouse, and USB flash drives.

 - Chromebooks may only be checked out by a patron with a library card in good standing.

 - Parents will be required to check out Chromebooks for children under the age of 13.

 - Chromebooks can be checked out for 60 minutes at a time and can be extended if there is no demand.

 - Chromebooks check out for in-library use only.
 Chromebook removal from library grounds will be considered theft.

 - The Chromebook and associated accessories must be returned to Library staff at the service desk after use and no later than 30 minutes prior to library closing on the day of check out.